w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 account.

 ## Set Session Keys

+> **Note:** The session keys are consensus critical, so if you are not sure if your node has the current session keys
+> that you made the `setKeys` transaction for then simply run through the process of generating and setting new ones
+> using the `rotateKeys` method below.
+Better safe than sorry!

 Once your node is fully synced, stop the process by pressing Ctrl-C. At your terminal prompt, you will now start running the node in validator mode with the pruning option set to `archive`.